saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 ### Downloading a Project (Terminal)

-Using the `cd` command, navigate to a folder where you'd like to store and run the project (We recommend keeping all Sauder LS projects in a single folder for ease of management)
+Using the `cd` command, navigate to a folder where you'd like to store and run the project.
+We recommend keeping all Sauder LS projects in a single folder for ease of management

+> 💡 Something like `.../Documents/GitHub/Sauder-Learning-Services`

 Once you've navigated to the folder, you'll want to **clone** the project into it.
 This can be done using with: